 The colors are a bit softer and lighter than Kodak’s Eastmancolor but very pleasing to the eye, both for night interiors and on location.
 The fact that the color values are slightly different gives the desert scenes a special look.

 Warner’s only extra is a trailer in pretty rough condition.
-The original ads for Fort Bravo hew closely to the marketing research theory that women chose what movies couples and families would attend.
+The original ads for Fort Bravo bear out the marketing research theory that women chose what movies couples and families would attend.
 The trailer and posters have action and violence, but also shots of people kissing and a prominent place for the word ‘romance.’

 Reviewed by Glenn Erickson